jsfiddle/togetherjs/README.md

 * The client in [`togetherjs/`](https://github.com/mozilla/togetherjs/tree/develop/togetherjs) which does all the real work.

-There is a TogetherJS hub server deployed at `https://hub.togetherjs.com` - and there's little need for other server deployments.
-If you want to try TogetherJS out we recommend you use our hub server.
-Note if you include TogetherJS on an https site, you must use an https hub server.
+There is no shared hub server anymore, so you'll need to host your own (see "Hosting the Hub Server" in `site/docs/index.md`).
+The recommended way is [`hub-worker/`](hub-worker/), a Cloudflare Workers + Durable Objects port of the relay logic that runs on Cloudflare's free plan.
+Note if you include TogetherJS on an https site, you must use an https/wss hub server (Cloudflare Workers handle this automatically).

 The files need to be lightly "built": we use [LESS](http://lesscss.org/) for styles, and a couple files are generated.
 To develop you need to build the library using [Grunt](http://gruntjs.com/).